 Time and Materials

 Pay-as-you-go pricing is a time and materials contract in the time and materials paradigm.
 As you finish the job, your client will pay you for it.
-You'll often get paid an hourly fee plus the cost of any items used, up to a specific limit.
+You'll often get paid an hourly fee plus the cost of any items used up to a specific limit.

-Estimating and fixing the price of your contractual services requires consideration of more than just pricing models.
+Estimating and fixing the price of your contractual services requires the consideration of more than just pricing models.

 Lump-Sum Contract